How to reach

 From the middle of the 1600s, the main function of the castle was military, and at the end of the pre-unitary states, it served until 1946 as a prison.
 It was recently restored and reopened to the public.

 We can consider the castle formed by three main architectural units: the surrounding bastioned walls full of gun ports and loopholes, the residential palace, and the original medieval keep.
 These parts are preceded by a kind of barbican that, with its walls, encloses the outer ward.
-From here, the ramp of access, endowed of a drawbridge, leads to the real and unique castle entrance.
+From here, the ramp of access, endowed with a drawbridge, leads to the real and unique castle entrance.
 All this area is under the fire of the bastions and the gun ports of the surmounting walls.

 The curtain walls, delimiting the northwest front, create another large ward marked by a long wall walk, with two lines of gun ports pointing to the sea and the town, and connect the northern rampart with the southern one.
 This part of the construction is dated between the 15th and 16th centuries and was built to raise the preexisting medieval enclosure, whose battlements can still be clearly seen in certain parts of the walls.
 A ditch carved in stone and other defenses, in great part lost, connect this courtyard with the ward of the residential palace, a renaissance building with an 'L' form and two richly decorated facades.
 In the north of this ward, a drawbridge, now gone, connected the palace with the purely military core of the castle: the keep.
 This extreme defensive structure of the complex is autonomous and separated from the rest of the castle.
 It was built using an unusual technique: the existing rocks were smoothed, creating vertical rock faces that gave the construction incredible resistance.
 All the upper area of the castle housed the formerly medieval structure.
 The only original parts are today a little cistern and the base of a tower, perhaps once the highest of the castle used as watchtower.